molgenis/molgenis-compute/molgenis-compute-core/README.txt

   header.ftl              #user extra script header (optinal) footer.ftl              #user extra script footer (optinal)

 A similar structure should be created for every workflow.
+Additionally, a workflow can be read from the github repository, if the github root is specified.
-In the easiest scenario, the +workflow.csv+ file has the following structure:
+In the easiest scenario, the
++workflow.csv+ file has the following structure:

   step,protocol,dependencies